Religions Responses to Violence: From Cause to Cure

 2. Religious violence does not occur in a vacuum; indeed, socio-political and economic conditions are at the root of most religious violence.

 3. Subjectivity of the reader: The sacred texts provide possibilities for diverse and subjective interpretations, depending on the baggage of culture, tradition, and class personal history etc. For example, in some Muslim countries where there is a culture of polygamy, it is quite ok to justify polygamy.
 In South Africa progressive Muslims read the same Qur’anic texts to justify monogamy and promote gender equality.
+In places such as America, monogamy is seen as the norm and if an affair/polygamy happens, it is ground for divorce, with them either annulling the union or contacting some los angeles divorce attorneys.
+The laws and social acceptances of each country does differ depending on how things have been done.

 4. State violence: Many argue that acceptance of state violence as ‘legitimate’ places the onus of explanation for violence on liberation movements, rather than the order from which they struggle.
 Apartheid South Africa and Palestine are examples where we have been hearing about terrorism, and not ‘state terror’.
 Many question the ‘unholy alliance’ between mainstream religion and state power, which has resulted in religious establishments unwittingly legitimizing and sanctioning state terror.